jlatta23/FacadeDesign/README.md

-# Facade Design Tool - JR Latta Project Showcase
+# Facade Design Tool - Project Showcase
 3D Facade Design Tool.
-Realtime Rendering, Material Optimizations, Parametric Pattern Creation, Auto Generate 3D Revit Object This is a page to discuss the design tool I built for a facade fabrication company.
+This is a page to discuss the design tool I built for a facade fabrication company.

 Demo Version: https://app.designflows.com/